Glenturret: A portrait

 Glenturret Manager's Dram Edition No. 2

-- Limited edition: Only 750 bottles worldwide
+- Limited to: Only 750 bottles worldwide

 - Maturation: European sherry casks, American oak, hint of peat